lpereira/lwan/README.md

 > [!NOTE]
 >
-> A number with a multiplier not in this table is ignored; a
-> warning is issued while reading the configuration file.
-No spaces must
-> exist between the number and its multiplier.
+> No spaces must exist between the number and its multiplier.
+Multipliers outside
+> the ones in the table above will cause parsing errors.

 #### Boolean Values